Mike O'Donnell identifies some of the supplements you should consider as a sports athlete, which may help you improve your performance in your sport.

 Dairy products, green leafy vegetables, almonds, broccoli, and sardines are foods that contain substantial amounts of calcium.
 Calcium supplements are also a good option for those taking part in sports or other highly physical activities.

-Iron is necessary in order to help red blood cells deliver oxygen to the muscles.
-In particular, athletes have a higher demand for iron as intense physical exercise increases red blood cell production, which in turn causes a greater demand for iron via your diet.
+Iron is necessary to help red blood cells deliver oxygen to the muscles.
+In particular, athletes have a higher demand for iron as intense physical exercise increases red blood cell production, which in turn causes a greater need for iron via your diet.

 When iron levels become low, oxygen delivery to cells becomes less, causing a reduction in physical performance (especially aerobic exercise).
 Because iron found in animal protein is more bioavailable than iron found in vegetables, those who are vegetarians or vegan will need nearly double the iron compared to those who eat meat.

-Some foods with high-iron content include meat, fish, eggs, fortified bread and cereals.
-Iron supplements are also a great way to ensure optimum levels of this important nutrient.
+Some foods with high-iron content include meat, fish, eggs, fortified bread, and cereals.
+Iron supplements are also a great way to ensure optimum levels of this nutrient.

-Most commonly associated with spending time outside in the sun, Vitamin D is a key part of a healthy life.
-However, many athletes are not aware of the benefits of increasing normal Vitamin D levels, particularly for those who experience muscle strains and soreness on a regular basis.
+Most commonly associated with spending time outside in the sun, Vitamin D is a vital part of a healthy life.
+However, many athletes are not aware of the benefits of increasing normal Vitamin D levels, particularly for those who experience muscle strains and soreness regularly.

 However, in recent years, whey protein has gained a following due to its role in protein synthesis.
 For those looking to burn fat and increase mass, whey protein may be of help.

 A whey protein shake, taken after a workout, can put your body in an anabolic state, improving muscle recovery and increasing nitrogen retention.

 Another popular form of protein supplementation, casein protein can support performance and muscle development to help improve your game.